D3DEnergetic/FIDASIM/regression_tests/test_003/README.md

 If a different Conda environment contains the required packages, activate that environment instead.

-The top-level runner executes `02_run_test` and `03_compare` for each configuration listed in its short `config_files` array.
-Add or remove filenames in that array to control which collections are included in a regression run.
-Each listed filename must exist in both stages.
+The top-level runner executes reference validation, sampling, and comparison for each configuration listed in its short `config_files` array.
+Each listed filename must exist in all three stages.

-Stage 1 reference generation is intentionally excluded.
-A developer must run the appropriate `01_reference/run.sh input_config_<letter>.nml` command manually when the committed reference data needs to be regenerated.

 ## Dataset collections